Adam4lexander/Spoke/README.md

 ## 🤔 What is Spoke-style Reactivity?

-Spoke shares a DNA with reactivity engines on the frontend — such as `React` or `SolidJS`.
+Spoke shares a DNA with frontend reactivity engines like `React` or `SolidJS`.
 The mental model is the same, but the problem domain is different.
 Spoke was built from the ground up to express general game logic, not for building UIs.
-Think of it as "React for simulations" — behaviour trees, not DOM trees.
+Think of it as "React for simulations — behaviour trees, not DOM trees."

 If you have experience with reactive frameworks, Spoke will feel natural.
 If not, it's a paradigm shift, but once it clicks, it unlocks a new level of clarity and control.